consfyi/data/README.md

 ## Usage of data from FanCons.com

-Note that data regularly gets imported from FanCons.com for updates.
-This data is indicated by `"source": "fancons.com"` in the JSON file.
+Note that data regularly gets imported from [FanCons.com](https://fancons.com) for updates.
+Usage restrictions may apply for any con data that is annotated as being sourced from FanCons.com.

-However, any con that has already been imported will not be touched, unless the con has been canceled.